 Don’t forget to add to that figure the monthly taxes and insurance, along with possible repairs and maintenance that you wouldn’t have to pay if you were a renter.

 That’s led Clark over the years to come up with his 90% mortgage rule:

 “When it comes to a mortgage, you should step back 10% from what your lender says you qualify for,” he says.

-So start by seeing what you qualify for on a traditional 30-year fixed rate loan.
-Then back off and go house shopping at only 90% of that dollar amount.
+Start by seeing what you qualify for on a traditional 30-year fixed rate loan.
+Then back off and go house shopping at 90% of that dollar amount.

 Here are some examples:

 |Pre-Approval Amount||Clark’s 90% Rule Cap|